L3tum/CPU-Benchmark/Readme.md

 `\.benchmarker.exe --memory-efficient`

-Run a stress test for the selected benchmark (currently only available for all extension benchmarks)
+Run a stress test for the selected benchmark (currently only available for all extension benchmarks).
+Stop by pressing any key.

 `\.benchmarker.exe --stress`